NVIDIA/cuda-quantum/docs/sphinx/using/basics.rst

 .. tab:: Python

   ..
-    FIXME :: comment back in when updated python rolls out.
+    Fix me :: comment back in when updated python rolls out.
     We can define our quantum kernel as we do any other function in Python, through the use of the `@cudaq.kernel` decorator.